 Clinical trials in vision research have led to new medications, surgeries, and methods for disease detection.

 If you or someone you know is thinking about taking part in a clinical trial, this booklet may answer some of your questions.
 Clinical trials in vision research have led to new medications, surgeries, and methods for disease detection that have saved or improved the eyesight of millions of people.

 The National Eye Institute (NEI), one of the National Institutes of Health (NIH), conducts and sponsors clinical trials to discover safe and effective methods for preventing, diagnosing, and treating eye disease and vision loss.
 Established in 1968, the NEI is the largest sponsor of vision research in the United States.

 What is a clinical trial?

-Clinical trials are medical research studies in which people volunteer to participate.
-A clinical trial is used to evaluate the safety and effectiveness of a new procedure, medication, or device to prevent, diagnose, or treat an eye disease or disorder.
+Clinical trials are medical research studies in which people, also called human subjects, volunteer to participate.
+A clinical trial is used to evaluate the safety and effectiveness of an “intervention” to prevent, diagnose, or treat an eye disease or disorder.
+Examples of interventions include:

 Generally, medical research begins in laboratories.
 After a treatment shows promise in the laboratory, it is tested in a study to determine if it will be beneficial for patients.

 NIH is working to enhance the accountability and transparency of clinical research.
 To learn more, visit the NIH website at https://grants.nih.gov/policy/clinical-trials.htm.